SAP/luigi/blog/2024-05-03-release-notes.md

 #### Update Context via Core API

-This addition lets you update the context values for visible iframes and LUI web components.
+This addition lets you update the context values for visible iframes and Luigi web components.

 #### Change Luigi Core Version on the Fly in Luigi Fiddle